jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 **EXERCISE**:

-The speed to sound is temperature linearly dependent:
+The speed to sound is linearly dependent on temperature:

 $v = 331.5 + (0.6 \cdot T)$

-with $v$ the speed of light and $T$ the temperature in degrees celsius.
+with $v$ the speed of sound and $T$ the temperature in degrees celsius.

-Add a new variable to the `era5_renamed` data set, called `speed_of_light_m_s`, that calculates for each location and each time stamp in the data set the temperature corrected speed of light.
+Add a new variable to the `era5_renamed` data set, called `speed_of_sound_m_s`, that calculates for each location and each time stamp in the data set the temperature corrected speed of sound.

-Create a scatter plot to check the (linear) relationship you just calculated by comparing all the `speed_of_light_m_s` and `temperature_c` data points in the data set.
+Create a scatter plot to control the (linear) relationship you just calculated by comparing all the `speed_of_sound_m_s` and `temperature_c` data points in the data set.

 <details><summary>Hints</summary>